sparkfun/SparkFun_MyoWare_Code_Examples/Python_Examples/README.md

-Python Code examples.
-Tested on the SparkFun RP2040 Thing Plus.
+Python code examples.
+Tested on the SparkFun Pro Micro RP2040 using Raspberry Pi's MicroPython environment.